Noise Levels in Lakeside Park, KY | Find Quiet Neighborhoods With Our Sound Map

 Busy restaurant

-Southern Lakeside Park sounds about 85% louder than Eastern Lakeside Park to the human ear, a 8.9 dBA gap.
+To the human ear, noise in southeastern Lakeside Park sounds about 72% louder than in northwestern Lakeside Park, a 7.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?